teohm/teohm.github.com/source/_posts/2012-04-01-using-sshuttle-in-daily-work.markdown

 IP addresses.. troublesome?
 -----
-Well, that's how I feel :) So I have some
-**[sshuttle helpers](https://github.com/teohm/dotfiles/blob/master/.bashrc.d/sshuttle_helpers)
-(few lines of Bash functions)** that allow me to **use domain names instead of IP addresses**:
+I try not to deal with IP addresses manually.
+So I wrote a few **[sshuttle helpers](https://github.com/teohm/dotfiles/blob/master/.bashrc.d/sshuttle_helpers) (few lines of Bash functions)** that allow me to **use domain names instead of IP addresses**: